jlevy/og-equity-compensation/README.md

   the cash to exercise or pay taxes in return for an agreement to share profits.
 - Author and programmer Alex MacCaw explores a few more [detailed scenarios](http://blog.alexmaccaw.com/an-engineers-guide-to-stock-options#exercising).

+- 🚧 Possible visualization of these exercise options.
+  A flowmap?
+“If this, then this” (with arrows).

 ## Documents and Agreements